Server data from the Official MCP Registry

 experimental: text + tools, no vision.)

 Do I need an API key?
-No — Pollinations, OVHcloud, and Kilo Gateway work with no key, and LLM7 is key-optional, so a fresh install answers immediately.
+No — Pollinations, OVHcloud, and Kilo Gateway work with no key, and LLM7 is key-optional, so a fresh install can answer without signup when a keyless provider is available.
 Add free keys for the other providers for more models and higher limits.

 Is it free and open source?
 Yes, MIT-licensed.
 More at the project page.